azubieta/xdg-utils-cxx/README.md

 Implementation of the Free Desktop Standards in C++.

-This is a project was started to fulfill the need of a reliable implementations of such standards in the AppImage project.
+This project was started to fulfill the need of a reliable implementations of such standards in the AppImage project.
 It is totally standalone and only depends on the standard c++ libraries (stdlib).

-It has been split in different modules according to the Free Desktop Standards, currently are implemented:
+It has been split in different modules according to the Free Desktop Standards.
+The current implemented ones are:
 -  [Desktop Entry 1.2](https://standards.freedesktop.org/desktop-entry-spec/1.2/) (mostly complete)
 -  [Base Dir 0.7](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) (draft)